tjw-lint/tjw-sasslint-rules/README.md

   * **Remove Outdated/deprecated properties**: Old vendor prefixes that are not required anymore, or deprecated CSS properties no longer supported by any browser are not included in my set.
   * **Out-of-order errors**: In my set vendor-prefixes always occur on the line prior to their native counterparts.
   * **No dupes!**: A duplicate property introduces confusion for the linter and the developer.
 I have an automated test to insure no dupes ever enter this set.
   * **Consensus and versioning**: There is only one official version of these rules.
 There are no competing versions of the TJW ruleset.
-It is versioned on GitHub and npm.
+It is versioned on GitHub and published to npm.

 For the purposes of linting, the more properties you have documented the better.